 Anxiety, depression, and stress are major sleep deprivation triggers.
 A lack of good quality sleep exacerbates symptoms further, creating a vicious cycle of insomnia and anxiety.
 Reducing stress begins when you know where your stress is coming from.
 Examine your work habits and lifestyle, are you taking in too much work for one person to handle?
 Could you ask someone for help to share the load?
 Engaging in physical activity, meditation, yoga, walks in the fresh air, even drinking more water can reduce stress.
 A quiet mind can be achieved even if the world around you is noisy, as can good restful sleep be achieved.

-A healthy immune system is the pillar of good health.
+A healthy immune system is the pillar of good health, and sleep plays a vital role in immune system maintenance.
 When your immune system is low it can make you susceptible to picking up colds and flu easily, also prolonging recovery time.
 A healthy immune system coupled with a nightly routine that includes wind-down well techniques could ensure a good night of sleep every night, which strengthens your immune system further.